 The STA Certificate field carries the certificate of the transmitting STA.

-The Timestamp field provides protection against replay attack.[1606]
-[1627]The format of the Timestamp field is shown in Figure 9-bc26 - Timestamp field format.
+[1606] [1627]The format of the Replay Counter field is shown in Figure 9-bc26 (Replay Counter field format).

 Octets: 4 4

-Figure 9-bc26 - Timestamp field format[1627]
+Figure 9-bc26 - Replay Counter field format[1627]

 [1384]The Time subfield carries time information.
+When the STA has time information, the Time subfield of the Replay Counter field shall carry the number of seconds since 2020-01-01 00:00:00 UTC when the frame is queued for transmission at the STA; otherwise the subfield shall be set to 0.

+NOTE—How a non-AP STA obtains time information is out of scope of this standard.

-See clause 11.bc.1.3 (eBCS UL operation at an eBCS non-AP STA) for details on the value carried in this subfield.[1627, 1346, 1352]The Counter subfield carries a numeric value which is incremented for each packet transmission.
+[1627, 1346, 1352]The Frame Count subfield is an unsigned integer, initialized to 0.
+It carries a numeric value that is incremented for each UL eBCS frame transmission.

-[#1, 1261]The Destination URI element is defined in 9.4.2.89 (Destination URI element) and carries the address of the remote destination where the packet needs to be forwarded to.
+[#1, 1261]The Destination URI element is defined in 9.4.2.89 (Destination URI element) and indicates the destination to which the packet needs to be relayed.

-[1608, 1385]Note that the length of the Destination URI element is computed based on the value carried in the Length field in the element (value in Length field + 2 octets).

-[#1]The E-BCS Parameters element, when present, carries a request directed towards an eBCS AP, that provides forwarding service, to embed metadata (such as location, data or IP address) before forwarding the HLP contents to the remote destination.
+[1608, 1385][#1]The E-BCS Parameters element is defined in 9.4.2.300 (E-BCS Parameters element).
+When present, the element carries a request directed towards an eBCS AP, that provides relaying service, to embed metadata before relaying the HLP payload to the specified destination.

 The Frame Signature field, if present, carries a signature for the contents of the UL eBCS frame Action field except the Frame Signature field.